 The Yesod Program Commitment

-- attendance at monthly Jewish Care Board Sub-Committee meetings to gain firsthand experience of governance structures and processes alongside witnessing the dynamics of board leadership on a not-for-profit board (80% attendance required);
+- attendance at selected Jewish Care Board and Board Sub-Committee meetings to gain firsthand experience of governance structures and processes alongside witnessing the dynamics of board leadership on a not-for-profit board;

 - one-on-one mentoring with a Jewish Care board director;

-- participation in Chatham House sessions with applauded keynote speakers and interactive workshops with the wider NFP sector (75% attendance required);
+- participation in Chatham House sessions with applauded keynote speakers and a speed networking event with community NFP organisations; and

-- attendance at a Debrief and graduation event (compulsory).
+- attendance at a Debrief and graduation event.